lucmos/website/content/authors/admin/_index.md

   url: https://www.uniroma1.it/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Artificial Intelligence and Geometric Deep Learning.
+bio: I'm excited by many Computer Science fields and, in particular, by Artificial Intelligence.

 # Interests to show in About widget
 interests: